Renting a pet-friendly home has just been made easier by the government. Here's everything you need to know about renting with pets.

 As rental properties that allow pets are more difficult to come by, a tenant with a pet is likely to want to make a good impression and keep the property well-looked after so that they can renew their tenancy agreement.

-8 ways to reduce stress when moving with pets
+Reduce stress when moving with pets

 Once you’ve found a rental property that accepts pets, you’ll need to work out the best way to move them into your new home and get them settled.

-For animals, who are territorial and don’t understand what’s happening, moving can sometimes prove so upsetting they become ill or even run away.
+For animals who are territorial and don’t understand what’s happening, moving can sometimes prove so upsetting they become ill or even run away.

 But there are measures you can take before, during, and after the move that should smooth out the process.